Reinforcement learning-based architecture search for quantum machine learning: Results

 \subsubsection{Classical models}

-We employ various classical ML models, including SVMs, Artificial Neural Networks, Random Forests, Gradient Boosting, and Kernel Ridge Regression for regression tasks.
-Specifically, Gradient Boosting is implemented utilizing the XGBoost library~\cite{Chen_2016}, while neural networks are constructed using the TensorFlow library~\cite{tensorflow2015whitepaper}.
-The remaining models leverage the scikit-learn library~\cite{scikitlearn}.
-Hyperparameter optimization for all classical models is conducted via the Optuna library~\cite{optuna_2019} on the training dataset, employing cross-validation techniques.
+As classical models, we use support vector machines, neural networks, random forests, gradient boosting, and kernel ridge regression for regression tasks.
+Gradient boosting is implemented using the XGBoost library~\cite{Chen_2016}, while neural networks are implemented using TensorFlow~\cite{tensorflow2015whitepaper}.
+The remaining models are implemented using scikit-learn~\cite{scikitlearn}.
+All classical kernel methods are based on radial basis function kernels.